Table of Contents

 As for its downsides there is really nothing major to talk about when you consider what you pay for.
 The missing front HDMI port is surely one while we would love to see a simpler remote complementing a better UI.
 Also Denon is not making it easy for consumers as many of their releases are priced really close to each other like the S760H, the S960H and the X1700H.
 This makes these models really hard to tell apart and which one to choose from, with many of our readers that have asked this exact question revealing the problem.
 Lastly this is not the most powerful of receivers so it may have trouble in bigger rooms.

-Overall the Denon AVR-S760H is an excellent AV receiver that is ideal for anyone looking for a low cost model that can be used for either a small home theater or entertainment area or for a gaming system without worrying about the HDMI 2.1 problems of the past.
+The Denon AVR-S760H is an excellent AV receiver that is ideal for anyone looking for a low cost model that can be used for either a small home theater or entertainment area or for a gaming system without worrying about the HDMI 2.1 problems of the past.
 Denon seems to have delivered and thus we give our highest recommendation.

 You can find more of our AV receivers reviews in our dedicate section HERE.
 Also don’t lose the chance to subscribe to our Newsletter and gain exclusive privileges.